Cache-aided Interference Management Using Hypercube Combinatorial Cache Designs: Introduction

 In this paper, we consider the general wireless interference network with cache memories equipped at both the transmitter and receiver sides.
-In particular, we consider a wrieless interference network with $K_T$ transmitters and $K_R$ receivers, each equipped with a local cache memory of size $M_T$ and $M_R$ files, from a library of $N$ files.
+In particular, we consider a wireless interference network with $K_T$ transmitters and $K_R$ receivers, each equipped with a local cache memory of size $M_T$ and $M_R$ files, from a library of $N$ files.
 We restrict the communication scheme to one-shot linear schemes due to its practicality.
-This network model was considered by Naderializadeh, Maddah-Ali and Avestimehr in \cite{Naderializadeh2017interference}.
-We will demonstrate how to reduce the subpacketizaiton levels (i.e., $F$) according to deterministic combinatorial designs, which is the first attempt in the literature for this problem according to our knowledge.
+This network model was considered by Naderializadeh, Maddah-Ali and Avestimehr in \cite{Naderializadeh2017interference}. {We will demonstrate how to reduce the subpacketizaiton level (i.e., $F$) according to a deterministic combinatorial design called the hypercube approach}.

 Our main contribution in this paper is two-fold.
-First, based on the hypercube cache placement approach introduced in \cite{woolsey2017towards}, we design a cache placement scheme at both transmitters and receivers, and proposed a linear one-shot delivery scheme by exploiting zero-forcing opportunities via transmitter collaboration and cache-induced interference cancellation opportunities at receivers' side.
+First, based on the hypercube cache placement introduced in \cite{woolsey2017towards}, we designed a cache placement scheme at both transmitters and receivers, and proposed a linear one-shot delivery scheme by exploiting zero-forcing opportunities via transmitter collaboration and cache-induced interference cancellation opportunities at receivers' side.
 The proposed scheme achieves an order-wise subpacketization level reduction compared to that achieved in \cite{Naderializadeh2017interference}.
 Second, when $\frac{K_TM_T+K_RM_R}{N} \leq K_R$, the proposed scheme achieves a one-shot sum-DoF of $\frac{K_TM_T+K_RM_R}{N}$, which is within a factor of $2$ to the optimum as shown in \cite{Naderializadeh2017interference}.
 More importantly and surprisingly, it achieves the same sum-DoF as in \cite{Naderializadeh2017interference}.
 This implies that there is no any loss in terms of one-shot sum-DoF by using the proposed scheme while requiring a much less file subpacketization.
 In the rest of the paper, we will refer the scheme in \cite{Naderializadeh2017interference} as NMA scheme.